CSUEB-CS401-02-SP25-Group-Project-1/parking-garage-system/design/Design_Document.md

 - When a new ticket is generated (and space is available), it is added to the garage's ticket list
 - When a ticket is paid:
     - It gets removed from the garage's ticket list
-    - Its fee gets added to the garage's total revenue
+    - The time and amount are recored in `Report`
-- Garage keeps track of its total revenue earned over the last hour, day, week, month, and year
+- Garage keeps track of its total revenue earned over the last hour, day, week, month, and year via `Report`
 - Garage stores its peak hour of usage (based on the highest revenue earned during any given hour)
 ### Receipt Class
 - Represents a summary of a completed parking transaction, generated after a ticket is fully paid